David R. Liu: Academic career

-Liu graduated first in his class at Harvard in 1994.
-He performed organic and bioorganic chemistry research on sterol biosynthesis under Professor E. J. Corey's guidance as an undergraduate.
-During his Ph.D. research with Professor Peter Schultz at Berkeley, Liu initiated the first general effort to expand the genetic code in living cells.
-He earned his Ph.D. in 1999 and became assistant professor of chemistry and chemical biology at Harvard in the same year.
-He was promoted to associate professor in 2003 and to full professor in 2005.
-Liu became a Howard Hughes Medical Investigator in 2005 and joined the JASONs, academic science advisors to the U.S. government, in 2009.
+While still in his fourth year of doctoral studies at Berkeley, Liu was invited by Corey to deliver a seminar at Harvard.
+According to Nature, "members of the chemistry faculty there were so impressed that they offered him a job as soon as he got his PhD".
+Skipping a postdoctoral fellowship, Liu was appointed an assistant professor of chemistry and chemical biology at Harvard at only age 26.
+He was promoted to an associate professor in 2003 and to a full professor in 2005.
+Liu also became a Howard Hughes Medical Investigator in 2005 and joined the JASONs, an elite group of academic science advisors to the U.S. government, in 2009.
 He was honored as a Harvard College Professor in 2007, in part for his undergraduate teaching.
 His introductory life sciences course, beginning in 2005, became Harvard's largest natural sciences course.

-Liu has earned several university-wide distinctions for teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize, the Roslyn Abramson Award, and a Harvard College Professorship.
-Liu has published more than 225 papers and is the inventor of more than 90 issued U.S. patents.
-His research accomplishments have earned distinctions including the Ronald Breslow Award for Biomimetic Chemistry, the American Chemical Society Pure Chemistry Award, the Arthur C. Cope Young Scholar Award, and awards from the Sloan Foundation, Beckman Foundation, NSF CAREER Program, and Searle Scholars Program.
-In 2016, he was named one of the Top 20 Translational Researchers in the world by Nature Biotechnology, and in 2017 and 2019 was named to the Nature’s 10 researchers in world and to the Foreign Policy Leading Global Thinkers.
+In 2017 and 2019, he was named to the Nature’s 10 researchers in world and to the Foreign Policy Leading Global Thinkers.
 In April 2019, Liu delivered a TED talk on base editing in Vancouver at TED2019, resulting in a standing ovation from the live audience.
 In 2019, prime editing was named as one of Nature's 10 remarkable papers from 2019 and one of The Scientist's top technical advances.
 In 2020, Liu earned the American Chemical Society David Perlman Award and the American Chemical Society ACS Chemical Biology Lectureship Award, was elected to the National Academy of Science (NAS), the National Academy of Medicine (NAM) and was named as a Fellow of the American Association for the Advancement of Science (AAAS).
-In 2022, he was awarded the King Faisal Prize in Medicine.
+Liu was also awarded the 2025 Foundation for the National Institutes of Health Montrone-Seigel Prize in Biomedical Sciences (successor of the Lurie Prize), and the 2026 American Chemical Society Award for Creative Invention.